Baseflow/flutter-geolocator/README.md

 * Get the current location of the device;
 * Get continuous location updates;
 * Check if location services are enabled on the device;
-* Redirect the user to the Settings App;
 * Calculate the distance (in meters) between two geocoordinates;
-* Calculate the bearing between two geocoordinates.
+* Calculate the bearing between two geocoordinates;

+> **IMPORTANT:**
+>
+> Starting from version 6.0.0 the geocoding features (`placemarkFromAddress` and `placemarkFromCoordinates`) are no longer part of the geolocator plugin.
+We have moved these features to their own plugin: [geocoding](https://pub.dev/packages/geocoding).
+This new plugin is an improved version of the old methods.

 ## Usage